-Amazon Rufus Guide 2026: How Amazon's AI Assistant Recommends Products
+Alexa for Shopping (formerly Amazon Rufus) 2026: How Amazon's AI Assistant Recommends Products

 Trutz Fries

-Amazon Rufus is Amazon’s own AI shopping assistant.
+Alexa for Shopping (formerly Amazon Rufus) is Amazon’s own AI shopping assistant.
 It answers product questions, supports buying decisions, and increasingly influences which products shoppers actually see.

-For sellers and vendors, this matters because Rufus is not just another interface layer.
+For sellers and vendors, this matters because Alexa for Shopping is not just another interface layer.
 It is changing the product recommendation logic on Amazon.

 Traditional Amazon search is still heavily driven by typed keywords.
-Rufus works differently.
+The assistant works differently.
 It uses a language model to interpret intent, add context, and generate its own search behavior from that context.

-That is why it is not enough to treat Rufus as “just a chatbot.”
-If you want to understand visibility on Amazon, you need to know where Rufus appears, what it can already do, which signals it uses, and how those signals turn into product recommendations.
+That is why it is not enough to treat this shopping AI as “just a chatbot.”
+If you want to understand visibility on Amazon, you need to know where it appears, what it can already do, which signals it uses, and how those signals turn into product recommendations.

-At AMALYTIX, we have tracked Rufus continuously since the first visible rollouts.
+At AMALYTIX, we have tracked this assistant continuously since the first visible Rufus rollouts.
 We test new features, compare outputs, analyze recommendation patterns, and monitor how behavior changes over time.

-This guide brings that work together around one core question: How does Amazon Rufus recommend products, and what does that mean for listing optimization?
+This guide brings that work together around one core question: How does Alexa for Shopping recommend products, and what does that mean for listing optimization?

 What you will learn in this guide